Platforms control the economy

 - Annual growth rates: 20+ percent

-- Value of all platform companies $8.5 billion
+- Value of all platform companies: $8.5 billion

 - Amazon is the second trillion-dollar company after Apple

-- Top 10 platforms increased almost 20% per year; Top 10 of the DAX only around 10%
+- Top 10 platforms gained almost 20% per year; top 10 DAX stocks only about 10%

 Advantages